Edward VIII: Abdication

 On 16 November 1936, Edward invited Prime Minister Stanley Baldwin to Buckingham Palace and expressed his desire to marry Simpson when she became free to remarry.
 Baldwin informed him that his subjects would deem the marriage morally unacceptable, largely because remarriage after divorce was opposed by the Church of England, and the people would not tolerate Simpson as queen.
 As king, Edward was the titular head of the Church, and the clergy expected him to support the Church's teachings.
 The Archbishop of Canterbury, Cosmo Gordon Lang, was vocal in insisting that Edward must go.

 Edward proposed an alternative solution of a morganatic marriage, in which he would remain king but Simpson would not become queen consort.
 She would enjoy some lesser title instead, and any children they might have would not inherit the throne.
-This was supported by senior politician Winston Churchill in principle, and some historians suggest that he conceived the plan.
+This was supported by senior politician Winston Churchill in principle, and some historians suggest he conceived the plan.
 In any event, it was ultimately rejected by the British Cabinet as well as other Dominion governments.
 The other governments' views were sought pursuant to the Statute of Westminster 1931, which provided in part that "any alteration in the law touching the Succession to the Throne or the Royal Style and Titles shall hereafter require the assent as well of the Parliaments of all the Dominions as of the Parliament of the United Kingdom."
 The Prime Ministers of Australia (Joseph Lyons), Canada (Mackenzie King) and South Africa (J. B. M. Hertzog) made clear their opposition to the King marrying a divorcée; their Irish counterpart (Éamon de Valera) expressed indifference and detachment, while the Prime Minister of New Zealand (Michael Joseph Savage), having never heard of Simpson before, vacillated in disbelief.
 Faced with this opposition, Edward at first responded that there were "not many people in Australia" and their opinion did not matter.